latex3/latex3.github.io/latex3/code/index.md

   + This repository also contains new code bundles for other components of LaTeX that are not yet integrated, because they are still under development.
-     However, most of it is available through general TeX distributions in form of LaTeX packages and we clearly distinuish between experimental code (for the daring) and packages that we consider suitable for general use.
+     However, most of it is available through general TeX distributions in form of LaTeX packages and we clearly distinguish between experimental code (for the daring) and packages that we consider suitable for general use.
   +  More information about the packages included